WEST and Sociology, Civics Certificate

 Additional courses may be counted toward the certificate; however, these must be approved in advance by the certificate coordinator, Nick Lee.

-Intent and Completion Applications
+Intent and Completion Applications for Program Admission

 Once admitted to UCCS, students choosing to pursue a certificate must submit a Certificate Declaration Form.